 In addition to the dignity of work, McCarty’s satisfactions were the timeless ones: faith in God, family closeness, and love of locale.
 One friend described McCarty’s faith as “as simple as the Sermon on the Mount, and as difficult to practice.”
 She was baptized at age 13, dunked in a local pond while dressed all in white (a mixed blessing for someone who washed her clothes by hand).

 “I start each day on my knees, saying the Lord’s Prayer.
 Then I get busy about my work,” McCarty told one interviewer.
 “You have to accept God the best way you know how and then He’ll show Himself to you.
 And the more you serve Him, the more able you are to serve Him.”

 “Some people make a lot of noise about what’s wrong with the world, and they are usually blamin’ somebody else.
 I think people who don’t like the way things are need to look at themselves first.
 They need to get right with God and change their own ways. . . .
 If everybody did that, we’d be all right.”

 Like a lot of philanthropists, Oseola McCarty knew that giving is its own pleasure.
-When a journalist from People magazine asked her why she didn’t spend the money she’d saved on herself, she answered with a smile, “I am spending it on myself.”
+When a journalist from People magazine asked her why she didn’t spend the money she’d saved on herself, she answered with a smile that thanks to the pleasure that comes from making a gift, “I am spending it on myself.”